spcorcor18/LPO-8800/lectures/Lecture 5/README.md

 * *Central Limit Theorem*: If a random variable *x* has a normal distribution, describe the distribution of x&#772; (the mean of a random sample from this population), assuming σ is known. (i.e. what is its shape, its mean, and standard deviation)?

-* What is the *standard error* of x&#772; (in words, and how is it calculated), assuming σ is known?
+* What is the *standard error* of x&#772; (in words, and how is it calculated), assuming &sigma; is known?

-* *Central Limit Theorem*: If a random variable *x* does not have a normal distribution, describe the distribution of x&#772; (the mean of a random sample from this population), assuming σ is known.
+* *Central Limit Theorem*: If a random variable *x* does not have a normal distribution, describe the distribution of x&#772; (the mean of a random sample from this population), assuming &sigma; is known.
 Why is this result so useful for statistical practice?

 * Be able to use information about the sampling distribution of x&#772; to calculate the probability of obtaining a random sample with a mean that is higher or lower than some specific value (or, between two specific values).